 Create a service principal and get your Microsoft Azure subscription ID, application ID, application authentication key, and Microsoft Azure AD Directory ID.
 These resources are used by Horizon Cloud to perform its operations on your Microsoft Azure environment.
 For detailed steps, see Create the Required Service Principal by Creating an Application Registration.Important:

 The service principal must have the Contributor role, and not the Owner role.
 Even though you might think having the Owner role is good enough to use, as a superset of the Contributor role privileges, the node deployment process specifically requires the Contributor role.
 The wizard will block you from continuing to the next step if the service provider has any role other than Contributor.
 The reason for requiring the specific Contributor role is so that you do not give the node the fullest level of permissions in your subscription.
 The idea is to give the node only as much access to your Microsoft Azure environment as needed for Horizon Cloud operations.
-The Microsoft Azure role-based access control (RBAC) provides the Contributor role for the purpose of creating and managing resources in your subscription, which is the level of permissions .
+The Microsoft Azure role-based access control (RBAC) provides the Contributor role for the purpose of creating and managing resources in your subscription, which is the level of permissions that Horizon Cloud needs.
 For details, see Built-in roles for Azure role-based access control in the Microsoft Azure documentation.

 This FQDN cannot contain underscores.
 In this release, connections to the Unified Access Gateway instances will fail when the FQDN contains underscores.

-If your signed SSL server certificate that you will use with the node's Unified Access Gateway is not in PEM format or is not a single PEM file containing the full entire certificate chain with the private key, convert the certificate information to the required PEM format.
+If your signed SSL server certificate that you will use with the Unified Access Gateway configuration is not in PEM format or is not a single PEM file containing the full entire certificate chain with the private key, convert the certificate information to the required PEM format.
 See the steps in Convert a Certificate File to the PEM Format Required for Node Deployment.

 Obtain a My VMware account and register for Horizon Cloud, if you are not already registered for it.